cmotc/android_porting_guidebook/README.md

 And I mean really, really fucking baby step it.

-Devices used during the composition of this book include, but are not limited, the Qualcomm ZTE Force(hayes, aurora), the Samsung Galaxy Centura (SCH-S738YBATFN), and the LGE Optimus Logic(LG-L35G).
+Devices used during the composition of this book include, but are not limited, the ZTE Force(hayes, aurora), the Samsung Galaxy Centura (SCH-S738YBATFN), and the LGE Optimus Logic(LG-L35G).

 On Free, Libre, and Open-Source Software:
 -----------------------------------------